What's going on in the rest of the book?

-Victor is on the brink of the achievement of a lifetime.
+- Victor is on the brink of the achievement of a lifetime.
 He has visions of a Nobel Prize in Potentially Evil and Highly Suspect Late-Night Doings.
 He has created a superior race of people.
 He is going to win fame and adoration and …

-Victor is roughly thinking, "uh-oh."
+- Victor is roughly thinking, "uh-oh."

-But wait, you say.
+- But wait, you say.
 What's so bad about this monster?
 Does he club baby seals or throw soda cans in the trash instead of recycling them?
-Did he hit someone’s mother?
-Nope.
-Nope.
-Nope.
-He’s just ugly.
-That’s it.
+Did he illegally share songs on BitTorrent?

-The monster leans over Victor and smiles at him.
+- The monster leans over Victor and smiles at him.
 Oh, the horror.

 - The next morning, Victor goes for a walk.
 He can't seem to be able to stand being in the same room as someone who is ugly.

-In town, in one of many remarkably convenient coincidences in this book, Victor runs into his dear old buddy Henry near the town inn.
+- In town, in one of many remarkably convenient coincidences in this book, Victor runs into his dear old buddy Henry Clerval near the town inn.
 Henry has come to study at Ingolstadt.
 It's the thing to do.

-Don't worry —Henry is attractive.
+- Don't worry —Henry is attractive.
 So it's okay for Victor to be friends with him.

-Victor immediately falls ill with a fever, and Henry nurses him back to health over a number of months.
+- Victor immediately falls ill with a fever, and Henry nurses him back to health over a number of months.

 - When Victor recovers, Henry gives him some letters from Elizabeth.